MSM was developed by 1QBit in collaboration with the CME Group. It offers new insight into market expectations.

 MSM infers market expectations from futures and options settlement data.

 Conventional models assume that returns on the underlying futures contracts will follow a bell-shaped distribution.
 In contrast, MSM begins with the assumption that more than one “school of thought” can be present.
 Most of the time, these schools of thought are similar, and the mixture distribution (which contains all of them) will be relatively bell-shaped.
 However, when expectations diverge, as they often do around upcoming events with uncertain outcomes, the MSM distribution can broaden and even become bi-modal.

 The conventional approach to “tail risk” is to broaden the conventional bell-shaped distribution.
-A single volatility is used to represent the entire risk.
+Single volatility is used to represent the entire risk.
 In contrast, the MSM mixture distribution is constructed from both directional and volatility estimates.
 The risk manager looking to address tail risk may find this to be a more intuitive and realistic approach.

 1QBit and CME Group have assembled a historical library of major events and their effects.
 Thus, a risk manager can compare the current state of the market with similar events from recent history.